antonander/bookcase/starter/README.md

-# MyReads Project
+# Description

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://reactjs.org/docs/create-a-new-react-app.html) to bootstrap the project.
+This is an application that allows the user to search for books and save them in three different categories:

+- Currently reading.
+- Want to read.
+- Read.

+When you launch the app (`npm install` && `npm start`) you will see the bookstand with the three bookshelves.
+To move the book to another shelf or remove it from the bookstand, simply click on the arrow, a dropdown menu will show with all the options available.

+If you want to add a book to any shelf, do this by clicking on the plus icon at the bottom right corner.
+That will show the search bar, type the book you are looking for and add the book desired by clicking on the arrow and selecting the shelf you want to add it to.

 ## TL;DR